dougeby/IntuneDocs/InTuneDocs/DeployUse/deploy-apps.md

 -   You must have an active paid subscription in order to purchase additional storage.

--   Only billing administrators or global administrators for your Microsoft Online Service can purchase additional storage through the Intune account portal.
-To add, delete, or manage these administrators, you must be a global administrator and sign in to the Intune account portal.
+-   Only billing administrators or global administrators for your Microsoft Online Service can purchase additional storage through the Office 365 Management Portal.
+To add, delete, or manage these administrators, you must be a global administrator and sign in to the Office 365 Management Portal.

 -   If you are a volume licensing customer who has purchased Intune or the Microsoft Intune Add-on through the enterprise agreement, contact your Microsoft Account Manager or Microsoft Partner for pricing information and to purchase additional storage.